This post may contain affiliate links. Please see my disclosure policy for details.

 I had been waiting to buy black ice cream for ages, so I was extremely happy that I finally got the chance.

-As it had just been the Goth Weekend in Whitby, they ran out out black cones on my visit.
+As it had just been the Goth Weekend in Whitby, they ran out of black cones on my visit.
 But, I still absolutely loved chomping down on it.

 It makes a great photo opportunity while you’re here.
 Just watch that it doesn’t drip on your clothes.
 I was covered in it!